Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Valet Tray/Vanity Tray – A handy catchall for dropping your watch, sunglasses, phone, wallet or jewelry.

-- Foldable Jewelry Organizers – 2 recommended options for traveling with jewelry:
+- Travel Jewelry Organizers – 2 recommended options for traveling with jewelry:

 Dorm Room Decor